jaideep-siva/TumorClassification/ENHANCED_README.md

-# CSC 5991 Final Presentation - Tumor Classification
+# Tumor Classification

-Welcome to the overview of our project on Tumor Classification, presented by Jaideep Siva Senthil.
+Welcome to the overview of Tumor Classification, presented by Jaideep Siva Senthil.
 This project aims to leverage advanced machine learning models to accurately classify tumors from MRI scans.
 Here, we detail our approach, from data preprocessing to model evaluation, and discuss future directions.

 ## Project Analysis